saltyorg/docs/docs/saltbox/basics/basics.md

 - Saltbox uses secure HTTPS backed by [Let's Encrypt](https://letsencrypt.org/) or [ZeroSSL](https://zerossl.com/) certificates.

+### Single-sign-on

+- Saltbox can put all your media apps behind Authelia security rather than relying on individual app logins.

 ### Easy Backup and Restore

 - Configuration and data files for all key applications are conveniently stored in /opt, which makes backup so easy.
 Easily pack up your server and move to another one with Saltbox's built-in Backup.